What you'll study

 Based at Rose Bruford College in London, UK.

-This programme is only suitable for US citizens as the National Theater Institute (NTI) can not host international students for the element of the programme delivered here.
+This programme is only suitable for US citizens.
 If you are not a US citizen, you will not be eligible to apply for this course, but you may be interested in one of our other Postgraduate programmes.

 Course fees